Although the off-grid lifestyle is enriching, the truth is, it requires us to give up many of the everyday comforts we take for granted.

 On the other hand, keeping the bucket as-is will mean throwing out the contents and cleaning the bucket immediately; otherwise, things will start to get malodorous.

-These are our choices for some of the better portable toilets currently on the market, but you can easily find alternatives that might suit your needs better.
+After that, you can dispose of the black or greywater at a designated dumping location of your choice.
+These are my choices for some of the best off-grid toilet options on the market, but you can easily find alternatives that suit your needs better with a basic search.

 Setting up your off-grid toilet can be a bit of a pain, especially if you're new to this whole eco-friendly lifestyle.

 However, as long as you know your budget and take the time to explore all the different types, you should have no issues finding an off-grid toilet that meets your needs for the long term.

 If you have questions, feedback, or other positive recommendations, feel free to reach out to us on social media and share your experiences with off-grid toilets.
 Otherwise, stay tuned for more in-depth articles featuring pro tips, hacks, and expert recommendations for off-grid living and beyond.